tupelobound/wikipedia-viewer/README.md

 This project originally formed part of the Intermediate Front End Development certificate, which focused heavily on interacting with APIs.

+Project brief was to fulfill the following user stories:

+1. I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
+2. I can click a button to see a random Wikipedia entry.

 Originally completed in Feb 2018.